 Despite this great loss the colony continued.
 Perhaps this fact more than any other makes the Spirit Fruit group unique.
 Historically, communitarian experiments headed by a single individual dissolved if anything happened to that leader.
 The Spirit Fruit Society remained in Ingleside until 1914, and for unclear reasons headed west to California where they bought an abandoned olive grove property near Los Gatos.
 The Society's membership dwindled, and the final blow came in 1930 when Virginia Moore died of cancer.

 The Society's Temple in Ingleside was "rebuilt" in the early 1940s and became the Wooster Lake Health Resort (above) —a non-sectarian health clinic which offered "the profession and the public the most accepted and approved hospital equipment" available.
-(LCDM 91.20.9)
+(Dunn Museum 91.20.9)

 In 1995, the former Temple and sanitarium burned to the ground.
 It had been vacant for years.
 The site has since been developed as a residential subdivision.

 Physically, very little remains of the Spirit Fruit Society.
-Remnants of the Temple in Ingleside were collected by the Lake County Discovery Museum, and some photographs and other documentation donated to the museum by the former caretakers of that site.
+Remnants of the Temple in Ingleside were collected by the Bess Bower Dunn Museum (formerly Lake County Discovery Museum), and photographs and other documentation were donated to the museum by the former caretakers of the site.
 But the utopian Society's success is evident in terms of its longevity, the personal growth of its members, and that the group achieved its goal of "practicing goodness and thoughtfulness and turning the other cheek."

 For an in-depth look at Jacob Beilhart and his Spirit Fruit Society, I recommend H. Roger Grant's book Spirit Fruit: A Gentle Utopia.